teespring-labs/active_record_replica/README.md

 ## Transactions

-By default ActiveRecordReplica detects when a call is inside a transaction and will send all reads to the _primary_ when a transaction is active.
+By default Active Record Replica detects when a call is inside a transaction and will send all reads to the _primary_ when a transaction is active.

 It is now possible to send reads to database replicas and ignore whether currently